diegocomesana/factable/README.md

 # Why?

-Have you ever found yourself running your app and logging your function call inputs and outputs just to use then for your test mocks and assertions?
+Have you ever found yourself running your app and logging your function call inputs and outputs just to use them for your test mocks and assertions?

 Have you ever wanted a way to register your runtime function calls to help you build your tests?

+We are lazy.
+Every time we find ourselves doing stuff that could be automated or at least assisted, we go for it.
+Thats why Factable exists.

 # How does it work?

-First, your function body is wrapped through a babel plugin that registers all relevant runtime information.
+First, your function body is wrapped (at transpiling time) through a babel plugin that registers all relevant runtime information.

-That information is sent to a local server which serves it to a browser client UI resides.
+Then, that information is sent to a local server which serves it to the browser, where the client UI resides.

+Lastly, UI client connects to the server through websockets to manage user interaction.

+Factable server can register function calls and write and erase test files.

+Factable saves its state in "factable.json" file in the root of your project.
+Every test written is saved there.
+You should include it in your git tracked files.

 # Facts about Factable